tim-littlefair/maneline/docs/CONTRIBUTING.md

 # How to contribute

-FHAU is at present a personal passion project founded and controlled by myself [Tim Littlefair](https://linkedin.com/tim-littlefair).
+maneline is at present a personal passion project founded and controlled by myself [Tim Littlefair](https://linkedin.com/tim-littlefair).

 I live in Perth, Western Australia, and I am now semi-retired